philburk/simpidemic/model.md

     totalDead += dieAfterTreatment + dieForLackOfTreatment

-## Why the Model is Not Realistic
+## How this Model can be Improved

 This model is just a crude simulation.
 There are many areas where this model could be improved.

-Differrent places have different outcomes.
+Different places have different outcomes.
 New York is more dense than Wyoming.
 That will increase the contactsPerDay.
-Better models will use multiple "compartments" to simulate different geographic areas.
+Better models will use multiple sub-models to simulate different geographic areas.

 Age is also a factor.
 Older people, for example, are more likely to die from COVID-19 than younger people.